Freiling87/CCU/CCU/Scratchpad.md

 For town levels
 ##		C	Interface
 In PlayerControl.Update there's a hidden keystroke for pressedInterfaceOff
-##		C	Ambient Light
+##		CT	Ambient Light
-- Second attempt
+- See also:
-  - DW, that's Unity, not SOR
-    - Removed CameraScript file
+  - LoadLevel.SetNormalLighting
-- See also: LoadLevel.SetNormalLighting & SetRogueVisionLighting
+  - SetRogueVisionLighting
 ###			T	New Moon
 Test with Werewolf
 ###			C	Sepia